MultiChain/multichain/mac.md

 Apple does not support statically linked binaries as [documented here](https://developer.apple.com/library/content/qa/qa1118/_index.html), however, it is convenient for end-users to launch a binary without having to first install brew, a third-party system designed for developers.

-To create a statically linked MultiChain which only depends on default MacOS dylibs, the following steps are taken:
+To create a statically linked MultiChain which only depends on the default MacOS dylibs, the following steps are taken:

 1. Hide the brew boost dylibs from the build system:

         rename -e 's/.dylib/.dylib.hidden/' /usr/local/opt/boost\@1.57/lib/*.dylib

-2. Hide the brew berekley-db dylibs from the build system:
+2. Hide the brew berkeley-db dylibs from the build system:

         rename -e 's/.dylib/.dylib.hidden/' /usr/local/opt/berkeley-db\@4/lib/*.dylib